AlexsLemonade/scpca-docs/docs/faq.md

 * The metadata included in your downloaded files will contain information about the `scpca-nf` workflow version that was used to process the data
   * For example, the column `workflow_version` in the metadata file included in your download (`single_cell_metadata.tsv`, `bulk_metadata.tsv`, and/or `spatial_metadata.tsv`) provides the `AlexsLemonade/scpca-nf` workflow version used to process the sample, and the column `processed_date` provides the date the sample was processed through the workflow.
   See the {ref}`metadata documentation<download_files:metadata> for additional information
-* For more information about a given `scpca-nf` release, refer to the [workflow release notes](https://github.com/AlexsLemonade/scpca-nf/releases)
+* For more information about a given `scpca-nf` release, refer to the [releases page on GitHub](https://github.com/AlexsLemonade/scpca-nf/releases)